 H Akhondzadeh, A Keshavarz, AZ Al-Yaseri, S Iglauer (Edith Cowan University) and M Lebedev (Curtin University)

-The application of dynamic modelling technique on the pipeline vacuum drying operation during pre-commissioning
+The application of dynamic modelling technique on the pipeline drying operation during pre-commissioning

 D Chen, A Duff and J Willcocks (Wood)

-Understanding the fit of gas with renewables in the Australian energy market
+Reconciling the marriage of renewables and gas in the Australian energy market

 J Stabler (Energy Edge)